 This 15 years old Caroni rum is bottled with a Sansibar label.
 It’s essentially a restaurant on the Sylt island in the North Sea, but Sansibar is also a stylish brand used for a wine club, fashion products, gourmet food stuff and – since last year – also whisky and rum (in cooperation with The Whisky Agency).
 There’s even Sansibar sunblock and Sansibar currywurst sauce…

-The description for this bottle is “Breeze at the beach”.
+The description for this bottle of rum is “Breeze at the beach”.

 Caroni 15 yo 1997 (46%, Sansibar 2012, single barrel rum, 179 btl.)